 - An intuitive user interface which makes it easy to find the tools you're looking for.

 - Built in video templates enable even the most technically illiterate users to create entire videos and slideshows in minutes.

 - Editing 360 video was just as simple and easy to do as editing standard videos.

 - Most of the effects are far from professional or commercial quality.
-I'd never touch the majority of them to make videos for a commercial environment.

 // Why Trust Me?

 // How to Use PowerDirector (A Quick Tutorial)

 // Is PowerDirector Good for Making High-Quality Videos?